Michael Wittmann: Eastern Front

 In the spring of 1941, Wittmann's unit was transferred to the Eastern Front for Operation Barbarossa, the planned invasion of the Soviet Union.
 He was assigned to SS Panzer Regiment 1, a tank unit, where he commanded a StuG III assault gun/tank destroyer and a Panzer III medium tank.
 By 1943, he commanded a Tiger I tank, and had become a platoon leader in the heavy company by the time Operation Citadel and the Battle of Kursk took place.

 Attached to the LSSAH, Wittmann's platoon of four Tigers reinforced the division's reconnaissance battalion to screen the division's left flank.
 On their first day in battle at Kursk, Wittmann and his crew were credited with eight tanks and seven anti-tank guns destroyed.
 At one point, his tank survived a collision with a burning T-34.

 In November 1943, Wittmann, still serving in Leibstandarte’s heavy company, was involved in armored counterattacks against Soviet troops around Zhitomir.
-On their first day in action against these troops, Wittman’s crew claimed the destruction of ten T-34s and five anti-tank guns.
+On their first day in action against these troops, Wittmann's crew claimed the destruction of ten T-34s and five anti-tank guns.
 “By early January 1944 his combined total of destroyed tanks would rise to sixty-six.”